Pala Pala Pa'ani

-I could hear the panic in her voice; knew she dreaded what she was going to find.
+He heard the panic in her voice; knew she dreaded what she was going to find.

 "Hey, Danny?"
 Chin called.
 "I can make headway on this side.
 Come over and help me pull away the brush when I chop it."

-"Thanks, Brah," she called back, then added, "We found him Danny.
+Kono turned and looked at him, smiling.
+"We found him Danny.
 He'll be OK."

 "Yeah, of course he will."